Marko Dević: Shakhtar Donetsk

-Dević joined Shakhtar during the 2012–13 Premier League season on a four-year contract for a fee of £4.4 million.
+Dević joined Shakhtar Donetsk during the 2012–13 Premier League season on a four-year contract for a fee of £4.4 million.
 Although he had the number 33 at Metalist, he instead took number 18 at Shakhtar as the number 33 shirt was already assigned to Darijo Srna.
 He made his first appearance for Shakhtar as a 77th-minute substitute for Alex Teixeira in a 2–0 victory over Metalurh Donetsk in the 2012 Super Cup.
 This success marked Dević's first trophy.
 His league debut for Shakhtar came in a comprehensive 6–0 victory over Arsenal Kyiv.
 He came on as a substitute for Alex Teixeira in the 69th minute and scored his first goal for Shakhtar, a penalty, in the 94th minute of the match.

 His first start came in a commanding 4–0 victory over Volyn Lutsk.
 He scored the first goal of the match after 4 minutes and added an assist for Henrikh Mkhitaryan.
 He scored another goal in a 4–1 win against Vorskla.